Eat & Drink

 Parry Street Garage

 Parry Street Garage's modern Italian menu has been winning over locals for nearly 10 years.
 The huge industrial chic space is a favoured spot for big group hangouts, or cosy dates by the bar.
-The Sweet Potato Gnocchi with cavolo nero, soft feta, toasted walnuts, and sage butter is a HUNTERhunter favourite, and we'd bet the Parry Street Garage team would struggle to ever take it off the menu without uproar from its loyal customers.
+The sweet potato gnocchi with cavolo nero, soft feta, toasted walnuts, and sage butter is a HUNTERhunter favourite, and we'd bet the Parry Street Garage team would struggle to ever take it off the menu without uproar from its loyal customers.

 Where: 106 Parry St, Newcastle West